ArshanAlam/experimental/education/designing-data-intensive-applications/chapter-06.md

 ### Partitioning and Secondary Indexes
 * A secondary index usually doesn't identify a record uniquely but rather is a way of searching for occurrences of a particular value (i.e., find all cars whose color is red)
-* Secondary indexes are common in relational databases and document databses
+* Secondary indexes are common in relational databases and document databases
 * Secondary indexes are the main reason for Elasticsearch to exist
 * Many key-value stores (i.e., HBase) avoid secondary indexes due to added complexity
 * The problem with secondary indexes is that they don't map neatly to partitions